Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 01.35.41 UTC
+- WIB: Selasa, 1 April 2025 02.20.56 UTC
-- WITA: Selasa, 1 April 2025 02.35.41 UTC
+- WITA: Selasa, 1 April 2025 03.20.56 UTC
-- WIT: Selasa, 1 April 2025 03.35.41 UTC
+- WIT: Selasa, 1 April 2025 04.20.56 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: success
+Kategori: motivational